eigenhombre/nugo/README.md

 change the GitHub username to your own.

-Aside from a simple Go 'hello world' type program, it creates some infrastructure I tend to use for all my builds: Dockerfile, Makefile, GitHub Action workflow, etc.  These files are enumerated in [my repository checklist Gist](https://gist.github.com/eigenhombre/204400c786f9dba3a8d3193d3ce1542a) and in greater detail in [this blog post](http://johnj.com/posts/practices/).
+Aside from a simple Go 'hello world' type program, it creates some infrastructure I tend to use for all my projects: Dockerfile, Makefile, GitHub Action workflow, etc.  These files are enumerated in [my repository checklist Gist](https://gist.github.com/eigenhombre/204400c786f9dba3a8d3193d3ce1542a) and in greater detail in [this blog post](http://johnj.com/posts/practices/).